Yes.

 You make.

-For in creating for others—the cycle of changing, improving, evolving, I too have grown—gone out into the world to learn.
+In creating for others—the cycle of changing, improving, evolving—I too have grown.
+I’ve gone far out into the world to learn.
 And listened.
 And gathered.
 And, I, in this working, this creating, have chosen to look to the balancing of the twain.
 Still, the meditations of creating, the contemplations of why, are forever.
-The work remains, for evermore.
+The work remainsfor evermore.

 Go deeper into that good night—and the morning thereafter.